 Painted in silver on the base: “G10”

-This globe was likely modified following its original purchase for mathematical demonstrations on a sphere, possibly in an astronomical context.
+This globe was modified following its original purchase for mathematical demonstrations on a sphere, possibly in an astronomical context.
+According to Professor Emeritus Ernie Seaquist, it was used to illustrate the action of a Foucault pendulum.

 Good: The metal base is in good condition, with very little sign of corrosion.
 However, one of the screw feet adjusters is missing.